luiscardenas97/CSE_212/2-linked-list.md

 <br>

-Whenever we want to access to data in the list, we need to traverse the list starting by the head or the tail.
+Whenever we want to access data in the list, we need to traverse the list starting by the head or the tail.
 This can be done by using a while loop and following the "next" or "prev" linked node until we get to the value we are trying to find or the end of the list.

 ### Access a node from the linked list:
 ```python